jfrmm/filter-box/projects/filter-box-library/README.md

 <asp-filter-box [filters]="filters" [filterBehaviours]="filterBehaviours" (index)="index(true)"></asp-filter-box>
 ```

-A callback must always return a `Filter Event`.
+A callback must always return a `FilterEvent`.
 If your callback is a custom defined function, just return a `FilterEmptyEvent`.

 For more information on behaviours,see the [advanced filter behaviours guide](./docs/advanced-filter-behaviours.md).

 ### Custom filters

 [Available here](./docs/custom-filters.md)

+---

+Copyright 2019 Alter Solutions Portugal